-All items of property, plant and equipment are stated at acquisition cost net of accumulated depreciation and accumulated impairment losses, if any.
+Freehold land is carried at historical cost.
+All other items of property, plant and equipment are stated at acquisition cost net of accumulated depreciation and accumulated impairment losses, if any.
 Historical cost includes expenditure that is directly attributable to the acquisition of the items.
+Acquisition cost may also include transfers from equity of any gains or losses on qualifying cash flow hedges of foreign currency purchases of property, plant and equipment.

-Subsequent costs are included in the carrying amount of assets or recognised as a separate asset, as appropriate, only when it is probable that future economic benefits associated with the item will flow to the Company and the cost of the item can be measured reliably.
-All other repairs and maintenance expenses are charged to the Statement of Profit and Loss during the period in which they are incurred.
-Gains or losses arising on retirement or disposal of assets are recognised in the Statement of Profit and Loss.
+Subsequent costs are included in the carrying amount of asset or recognised as a separate asset, as appropriate, only when it is probable that future economic benefits associated with the item will flow to the Company and the cost of the item can be measured reliably.
+All other repairs and maintenance expenses are charged to the Standalone Statement of Profit and Loss during the period in which they are incurred.
+Gains or losses arising on retirement or disposal of assets are recognised in the Standalone Statement of Profit and Loss.